Ultrasound scan

 Compare Our Ultrasound Packages > Get In Touch For More Info >

-The best time for a 4D ultrasound scan is around 27 weeks gestation.
-While 4D scans are available from 24 to 32 weeks, we recommend having the scan at 26-29 weeks in case your baby is growing slower or faster than average.
+The best time for a 4D ultrasound scan is around 27 weeks into your pregnancy.
+While 4D scans are available from 24 to 32 weeks, we recommend having the scan at 26 – 29 weeks in case your baby is growing slower or faster than average.

 4d baby scan